 The project is promoted by Roma Capitale (Department of Cultural Growth – Sovrintendenza Capitolina ai Beni Culturali), organized by Zètema Progetto Cultura and created by Inglobe Technologies and GS NET Italia.

 The use of Zeiss VR One Plus viewers coupled with iPhone smartphones and stereo earphones allow visitors to enjoy a unique experience while visiting the archaeological site.

-In order to prepare the AR and VR experiences, the Circus Maximus archeological site was accurately reconstructed in 3D, and its 3D model was registered to the 3D maps used by the iPhones.
+In order to prepare the AR and VR experiences, the Circus Maximus archeological site was accurately reconstructed in 3D, and the obtained 3D model was registered to the 3D maps used by the iPhones.
 These operations were possible thanks to my software framework PLVS, which I privately developed.
 PLVS is an RBG-D and Stereo SLAM System with Keypoints, Keylines, Volumetric Mapping, and 3D Incremental Segmentation.
-In this occasion, it was a pleasure for me to let Inglobe Technologies use PLVS.
+On this occasion, it was a pleasure for me to let Inglobe Technologies use PLVS.
 I personally collected the video data and then produced the 3D reconstruction by using PLVS with a ZED camera.
 In particular, PLVS was run both in online and offline mode.
 The attained high-quality reconstruction of the archaeological site and the localization of reference spots allowed an accurate alignment/placement of the mixed-reality 3D models to the actual reference terrain and structures.
 Now you can enjoy these 3D models in the AR experiences.

 The following pic shows a partial reconstruction of the Circus Maximus archeological site obtained by using PLVS.
 You can find more details about PLVS on this page.
 I am working hard during my free time in order to finalize its paper and then make it open source.